velvia/links/rust.md

 * [5x Faster Rust Docker Builds with cargo-chef](https://www.lpalmieri.com/posts/fast-rust-docker-builds/) - you need this for faster Rust app deploys!
 * [Are We Observable Yet?](https://www.lpalmieri.com/posts/2020-09-27-zero-to-production-4-are-we-observable-yet/#5-12-cleaning-up-instrumentation-code-tracing-instrument) - an introduction to Rust telemetry
 * [Miri](https://github.com/rust-lang/miri) - can run binaries and test suites of cargo projects and detect certain classes of undefined behavior, including memory leaks!!

+Notes from a RustConf talk on tracing crate usage:

+A few notes from a RustConf talk on the tracing crate:
+1. Consider not using EnvFilter, it's complicated and buggy
+2. Beware of OpenTelemetry, it may not do what you want.
+3. Aggressively filter out spans esp when working with OpenTelemetry as it adds much more $$
+4. Each layer in tracing-subscriber should be a "Filtered"
+5. Use callsite registration to filter out logging that we are not interested in.
+Call sites can be dynamically re configured so that we don't have to analyze, with every single call, whether something is logged or not.

 ### Cross-compilation